swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 #### `FixedWidthInteger`

-The `FixedWidthInteger` protocol adds the notion of endianness, and static properties for type bounds and size.
+The `FixedWidthInteger` protocol adds the notion of endianness as well as static properties for type bounds and bit width.

 The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see the `Arithmetic` protocol).
 Having these